npauzenga/npauzenga.github.io/_portfolio/faker.md

 ## Check it Out

-The site is live at [srtoxics.org](https://www.srtoxics.org/)
+The api is live at [api.meetmeeples.com](http://api.meetmeeples.com/docs)

+The source code is hosted on [GitHub](https://github.com/npauzenga/meet_meeples-server)

+## Project Description

+The goal of the app is to connect users to a focused community of local gamers.
+Users can create a profile, join and create groups, and schedule Game Nights within their groups.

+The back-end Rails API is up and running.
+The front-end is currently in the planning phase.

-## Explanation
+## Results

-## Technologies & Techniques Used
+## Process, Technologies & Techniques

-WordPress, HTML5, CSS3, PHP, JavaScript, Adobe Photoshop, Adobe Illustrator